racsopacso/blackthorn/modules/pf2e-kingmaker-tools/docs/house-rules.md

 Furthermore, giving your players the ability to reconnoiter a hex using an activity will remove a lot of the fun of exploring the Stolen Lands, so I'd advise against that.

-We've also discovered an additional issue: V&K significantly boosts kingdom XP at lower levels.
-This makes the subsystem bearable but you will lack enough region activities to grab additional hexes and construct settlements and worksites.
-To account for that, I'm currently testing the following Leadership Activity:
+We've also discovered an additional issue: while V&K significantly boosts kingdom XP at lower levels, it might lead to PCs having too few worksites or claimed hexes in the long run.
+To account for that, I've created the **Naval Support** Leadership Activity which PCs can use to convert a Leadership into a Region activity.

 ### House Rules

 * PCs can attempt the same Activity multiple times unless it's specifically forbidden: the rules aren't super clear on this, this seems to be the RAI and prevents players from running out of things to do.
 * Increase XP gains and milestones similar to the Vance & Karenshara house rules: the amount of rounds it takes to gain a kingdom level is out of whack at low levels; these rules will level up your kingdom roughly every 5 turns.
-To account for fewer Region Activities, add the following activity:
+To account for fewer Region Activities, add the **Naval Support** activity
-    * **Naval Support**: You use your fleet to ship materials or transport skilled builders and specialists to where they are needed most.
-Attempt a basic Boating check.
-        * **Critical Success**: You gain 2 additional region activities.
-        * **Succcess**: You gain 1 additional region activity.
-        * **Failure**: You gain 1 additional region activity by investing additional funds.
-Lose 2d6 RP
-        * **Critical Failure**: You do not gain an additional region activity and lose 2d6 RP
 * Use the adjusted buildings from Vance & Kerenshara
 * Additional Skill Increases like in Vance & Kerenshara: many buildings are proficiency gated; having very few increases takes the fun out of that
-* All players, regardless of group size, get a total of 8 Leadership activities or 12 with a Townhall, Castle or Palace: if you give out too many activities, it will be harder to pressure them with Unrest or Ruin during the Season of Bloom
+* All players, regardless of group size, get a total of 8 Leadership activities or 12 with a Townhall, Castle or Palace (round down if you give each PC a fixed number of activities): if you give out too many activities, it will be harder to pressure them with Unrest or Ruin
 * Decrease the Ruin Threshold from 10 to 5: Ruin is an absolute joke right now and dealing with Unrest and Ruin actually makes Leadership activities fun
 * Ruins and Structures are incorporated into settlements automatically if they are in the settlement's influence: Many structures are way too close to your settlements to warrant building yet another settlement nearby
+* Similarly, buildings of Freeholds that are in the influence area of a settlement can be incorporated into said settlement during the Pledge of Fealty; this prevents forcing players to gain settlements that are too close to each other
 * Settlements can't grow beyond 36 blocks: this lets you use an existing settlement map for the entire game

 ### Additional Milestones